wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/agent-verification-registration.rst

 Agent verification using SSL
 ============================

-To verify the Wazuh Agents using a SSL, it is needed to create a SSL certificate for the Wazuh Agents and sign it using the Certificate of Authority (CA) created in the previous section.
-This will allow the Wazuh Manager to verificate the Wazuh Agents while they are been registered.
+To verify the Wazuh agents using a SSL, it is needed to create a SSL certificate for the Wazuh agents and sign it using the Certificate of Authority (CA) created in the previous section.
+This will allow the Wazuh manager to verificate the Wazuh agents while they are been registered.

   .. image:: ../../../images/manual/managing-agents/SSLregister2.png
     :align: center